The Trial (1993 film)

 The Trial is a 1993 film made by the British Broadcasting Corporation (BBC) based on Harold Pinter's screenplay adaptation of Franz Kafka's 1925 novel The Trial.

-Directed by David Jones and produced by Jan Balzer and Louis Marks, the film stars Kyle MacLachlan and has cameo appearances by several prominent British actors including Anthony Hopkins, Juliet Stevenson, Alfred Molina, David Thewlis, and Michael Kitchen.
+Directed by David Jones and produced by Jan Balzer and Louis Marks, the film stars Kyle MacLachlan, Jason Robards and Polly Walker and has cameo appearances by several prominent British actors including Anthony Hopkins, Juliet Stevenson, Alfred Molina, David Thewlis, and Michael Kitchen.

 Production

 The film was shot in Prague and Kutná Hora.

 Reception

 The film grossed £58,000 in the United Kingdom.
 In the United States and Canada it grossed $119,267.